Hostpug/WHMCS-Zoho-Books/README.md

 ### Invoices & Credit Notes Management
 The **Invoices** and **Credit Notes** tabs serve as your primary reporting interfaces.
 *   View all invoices processed by the system along with their exact conversion rates and Zoho Invoice IDs.
-*   Filter records by month, supply type (B2B/B2C/Export), or use the search bar.
+*   Filter records by month, supply type (B2B, B2C, Export), or use the search bar.
 *   If an invoice fails to sync during an automated hook, it will be flagged here in red.
 You can review the exact API error and click **Retry** to push it again.
 *   Export the current view to a CSV file for accounting purposes.